DelphiWorlds/Playground/Demos/SimpleCamera/ReadMe.md

 As per the purpose section, this demo contains as simple as practicable, an implementation of camera functionality, including showing a preview, recording video (and audio where permission is granted), and playback of the recorded video.

-## Barcode detection on iOS
+## Barcode detection

-This code also has support for integrating detection of barcodes on iOS, by way of implementing an image processor that uses the native image classes, rather than converting them to Delphi bitmaps, which can be quite costly in terms of processing time.
+This code also has support for integrating detection of barcodes on Android and iOS, by way of implementing an image processor that uses the native image classes, rather than converting them to Delphi bitmaps, which can be quite costly in terms of processing time.

-There are examples of image processors that use MLVision Kit (in `DW.BarcodeImageProcessor.iOS`), and one that uses the Zxing library by Edward Spelt (in `DW.ZXingImageProcessor.iOS`).
+There are examples of image processors that use MLVision Kit (in `DW.BarcodeImageProcessor.Android` and `DW.BarcodeImageProcessor.iOS`), and using Zxing library by Edward Spelt (in `DW.ZXingImageProcessor.Android` and `DW.ZXingImageProcessor.iOS`).
 For the latter, converting the image to a bitmap is unavoidable, since the Zxing code works with bitmaps.

 In the demo, uncomment the appropriate code in order to use the barcode image processors.